and Policy Updates

 We also know that transportation is changing rapidly.
 New technologies, services, apps, and innovations—from shared e-scooters to driverless delivery pods, ride-hailing, ride-sharing, and more—are changing the ways that people and goods get around.
-There are many more mobility options available today than a decade ago, and there will be still more in the years and decades to come.
+There are many more mobility options available today than a decade ago, and there will be more in the years and decades to come.

 We define equity as a system of fairness, providing full and equal access to opportunities, power and resources.
 King County is leading with racial justice because historical and racial inequities continue to affect all of us, and our region’s ability to thrive.